EUROYoung/euroyoung.github.io/_pages/naples2025.md

 {% include gallery id="gallery4" caption="More to discover" %}

-# Venue
+# Venue and fee
-The workshop will take place at the University Of Naples Federico II.
+The workshop will take place at the __University Of Naples Federico II__.

 <img src="/assets/images/venue.jpeg" alt="" width="500" height="300">